 The Mid-Season Superstars:

-Coneflower ‘White Swan’ and ‘Magnus’ (Echinacea purpurea).
+Coneflower ‘White Swan’ and ‘Magnus’ (Echinacea purpurea, zones 3 to 9).
 Coneflowers are the cornerstone of a summer perennial garden, blooming for months, even in dry, hot conditions, and providing food for butterflies, bees, and other pollinators.
 There are countless cultivars available to gardeners, but for months of flowers, it’s hard to beat old school selections like ‘Magnus’ and ‘White Swan’.
 ‘Magnus’ is a classic purple-flowering coneflower, while ’White Swan’ has large blooms with white petals and orange-copper cones.
 Both flower from early summer into mid-autumn, especially when deadheaded regularly.

-Coreopsis ‘Full Moon’ (Coreopsis x ‘Full Moon’).
+Coreopsis ‘Full Moon’ (Coreopsis x ‘Full Moon’, zones 5 to 9).
 This eye-catching plant is among the longest flowering perennials with a season that stretches from early summer to early autumn.
 It’s also the first introduction in the new ‘Big Bang’ series of coreopsis, boasting large, soft yellow flowers that grow up to three-inches across.
 It also has excellent drought tolerance and is popular with the pollinators.
 ‘Moonbeam’ is another popular long-flowering coreopsis with pale yellow blooms that are smaller, but no less plentiful than those of ‘Full Moon’.
 With both cultivars, deadhead flowers as they fade to encourage new buds.

 Pruning Tip – As summer flowers fade, deadhead often, cutting down to a fresh stem or set of leaves.
 This will push the plants to continue producing more blooms.
 Small flowered perennials, like ‘Moonbeam’ Coreopsis, can be quickly and easily deadheaded with hedge shears, rather than snipping individual blooms.
 In late summer, as flowering winds down, stop deadheading to allow some blooms to go to seed.
 Seedheads provide valuable food for birds and add interest to the winter garden.